 Adding contextual data

 To link incidents to this postmortem, enter their incident numbers (one at a time) and select Associate Incident.
-If you’d like to include discussions from Slack channels, you can do so here by clicking the Add Slack Channels button.
-Once you’ve authorized PagerDuty to access you Slack account, you will then be prompted to select channels to include in your report.
+If you’d like to include discussions from public Slack channels or HipChat rooms, you can do so by clicking the Connect to Slack or Connect to HipChat buttons.
+Once you’ve authorized PagerDuty to access your Slack or HipChat account, you will then be prompted to select channels or rooms to include in your report.

 Postmortem Builder will, by default, make available all chat messages sent and incident log entries created on the associated incidents during the time period specified in this section.
 You will have the opportunity later to choose which activity you’d like to include in the postmortem’s timeline.